 - If I’m going to eat or drink something I normally would avoid, do it with family.
 I like this rule and have probably offended a few coworkers or friends along the way.
 The temptation is everywhere and seemingly daily.
 I used to find myself making excuses for why I couldn’t eat something.
 It can still get awkward but I’ve gotten much better at saying no. But I still won’t say no all of the time to the people I love most in the world.
 Nothing better than a random afternoon ice cream trip with the family.
 And I’m still human, so eating pizza or tacos with the family is not uncommon in our house.
 Thankfully my wife is also a runner and we’re good at keeping these things to once a month at most.

 - Eat to your goals II.
 I follow a general rule: eat a balanced diet of proteins, fats, and carbs.
 That’s it.
-That’s my secret.
 I’ve read enough about diets and fads to know some will work but I tend to dismiss anything that gets into an extreme of one side or another.
 Atkins and Ketosis are good examples.
 The key is listening to your body, how you feel during hard workouts, after, and how your body is adjusting as you take on new challenges.
+The key is eating what I know I can sustain over a long stretch of time, what I can keep doing with relative ease.
 What I typically eat:

 - Avocados, eggs, nuts, or peanut butter to get high fats.
-I will supplement with Fish Oil as I only eat fish but a handful of times a year.
+I supplement with Fish Oil.

 - Turkey, chicken, red meat, greek yogurt, and whey powder to get protein.
 My gym rat habits are still with me where I make whey shakes every morning, workout or not.
 Lots of healthy, creative ways that help post workout and fill you up before the work day.
 My wife and I have also found lots of amazing recipes in this popular book: http://www.runfasteatslow.com/

-- Sweet potatoes, Brussels sprouts, or broccoli.
-I don’t eat enough vegetables but we tend to make sweet potatoes and Brussels sprouts 4x a week in our house.
-The other nights might have asparagus or green beans or something else.
+- Spinach, kale, brussels sprouts, broccoli, peppers, and all the beets!
+I don’t eat enough vegetables but we try to make vegetables the focal point of our dinners which usually means a full tray of Brussel sprouts mixed in with sweet potatoes.
+The other nights might have peppers or broccoli or something else.
 All of these go great with the 100 different ways we’ve learned to make chicken.
 I don’t think I could ever go vegetarian or vegan but do aim to eat vegetables everyday.
-It is hard.

 - Make small adjustments.
-I’ve replaced wheat bread with ezekiel bread, sugary peanut butter with organic peanut butter, skim milk for almond milk, and many more little changes that make a huge difference.
+I’ve replaced wheat bread with ezekiel bread, sugary peanut butter with organic peanut butter, skim milk for almond milk, and most importantly, spinach protein shakes instead of fruit, These little changes make a huge difference.
 I tend to eat these things every day so making these changes has made a big difference in how my body feels.
 Unfortunately these tend to be a bit pricier so we try to make trade offs by eating out less.
 Not buying booze or ordering booze when out is a non trivial difference on the total food bill.

 - Eat every 3-4 hours.
 I’ve stuck to this since college and it works.
 I also don’t snack as I try to eat small or not small meals every few hours.
 On the downside, I can get pretty cranky when travelling with family that eats three meals a day or less.
 When my training ramps up, these meals are not small, especially dinner which is where I tend to eat the most.
 I’ve heard a lot about various fasting techniques and I’m sure there is evidence to support just about every diet.
 I find the frequent meals approach works for me and I generally trust how my body feels as my barometer.

-All of this might sound terribly boring.
-This doesn’t mean I don’t eat pizza or tacos but does mean I’m not going to eat the garbage pizza ordered for a work meeting.
-And does mean I’m going to skip every work happy hour.
-I found the approach above works very well and I’ve been very happy with the results.
+All of this might sound terribly boring and it probably is.
+It works for me and my goals as I’ve progressed from a gym rat to a marathoner to an ultra runner.
 At the end of the day, drink lots of water, eat what makes you feel good, and above all else, enjoy time with family without making food the enemy.